remingtonrimo/DSCAM-project/README.md

 # DSCAM-project
-All of the files (mostly R-scripts) for my DSCAM-sociality project.
+These are all of the files (R-scripts, txt files, csv files as well as jpgs & pdfs) associated with my DSCAM-sociality project (with the exception of the trees files as they were too large to upload).